Skip to main content

 The Fulbright U.S. Scholar Program offers over 800 awards in more than 135 countries for U.S. citizens to teach, conduct research and carry out professional projects around the world.

-The Fulbright U.S. Scholar Pre-Application Travel Grant offered by the Northwestern Buffett Institute provides Northwestern faculty members funding to visit international partners and collaborators abroad in advance of applying for a Fulbright U.S. Scholar Program Award.
+The Pre-Application Travel Grant for the Fulbright U.S. Scholar Program offered by the Buffett Institute provides Northwestern faculty members funding to visit international partners and collaborators abroad in advance of applying for a Fulbright U.S. Scholar Program Award.
+The 2024 deadline to apply for this grant from Buffett was March 15.

 Potential applicants to the Fulbright U.S. Scholar Program are encouraged to review Fulbright applicant resources.
 Faculty members may also schedule a meeting with Anahit Gomtsian in Northwestern’s Office of Administration and Planning.